duweigg/FASMS-BE/README.md

 ## Overview
 This API, built with **Golang and Gin**, manages financial assistance schemes, applicants, and applications.
 It allows system administrators to register applicants, view eligible schemes, and submit applications.

+and this project comes with a simple demo at http://13.228.252.37

 ## Features
 - **CRUD operations** for applicants, schemes, and applications.
 - **Eligibility verification** based on applicant and scheme.